formateli/trytond_log_action/README.rst

 Log Action
 ##########

-Write logs on Tryton models.
+Write logs on Tryton models actions.

 How to use: